What Does an A1C of 5.7 Mean?

 If your lab result is 5.7%, your body is likely experiencing insulin resistance.
 This means your cells are no longer responding efficiently to insulin, causing glucose to stay in your bloodstream longer than it should.

 At this stage, you typically won't feel any symptoms.
-Prediabetes is often called a "silent" condition, which is why the A1C test is so important for early detection.
+Prediabetes is often called a "silent" condition, which is why the A1C test and the A1C vs fasting blood sugar comparison are so useful for early detection.

 Can You Reverse an A1C of 5.7?